markmachine/node/doc/api/os.md

  Its value is based on [`OS` constant of `gyp`](https://chromium.googlesource.com/external/gyp/+/md-pages/docs/InputFormatReference.md#Predefined-Variables)
  , but with exceptions in case of Mac OS X, Windows and Solaris.

- On Windows its value is always `"win32"`, on Mac OS X its `"darwin"` and on Solaris its `"sunos"`.
+ On Windows it's value is always `"win32"`, on Mac OS X it's `"darwin"` and on Solaris it is `"sunos"`.

- Heres a list of possible values for some platforms:
+ Here is a list of possible values for some platforms:

  * Android: `"android"`
  * Windows/Cygwin: `"win32"`